 While sales numbers are a clear indicator of success, tracking additional key performance indicators (KPIs) provides a deeper understanding of your ecommerce CRO efforts.

-• Average order value (AOV): Measure the average amount spent every time a customer purchases.
-To find this, divide total revenue by the number of orders.
+• Average order value (AOV): The average amount spent every time a customer purchases.
+To calculate this, divide total revenue by the number of orders.

-• Cart abandonment rate: Reflects the percentage of shopping carts that are filled but never lead to a purchase.
+• Cart abandonment rate: The percentage of shopping carts that are filled but never lead to a purchase.
 This metric helps identify issues in the checkout process.

 • Customer lifetime value (CLTV): Estimates the total revenue you can expect from one customer account.
 It helps predict long-term business viability.